Tw1ddle/geometrize-screenshots/README.md

 ## Building Manually

  * Place the app screenshots you want to include in the ```docs/assets``` directory.
- * Build the Haxe project in the root of the repository.
+ * Build the Haxe project in the root of the repository, tweaking code to include desired screenshots if necessary.
  * Open ```index.html``` in the docs folder.

 ## Notes